yueMaHello/travelZoneDashboard/README.md

 1. Use terminal/cmd to go to the root of the App './travelzoneDashboard'.
 2. Type 'npm start'
 3. On the terminal, it will ask 'Have you changed your dataset? y/n'.
 If you have just updated 'trips_1.csv', you should input 'y' and the App will run about 5 minutes to create 'output.json'.
 After 5 minutes, you should be able to browse 'http://localhost:3043'.
 If you try to browse 'http://localhost:3043' without waiting for data generation, you may still see the old data result.

-If you haven't updated the data, you should input 'n'.
+If you haven't updated the data, you should input 'n' when the terminal asks 'Have you changed your dataset? y/n'.
 Without updating the dataset, you could browse 'http://localhost:3043' directly without waiting.

 ## Tips:
 #### What is the use of './public/outputData' folder: